When your clients are looking for financing to start and grow their businesses, they trust you to guide them in the right direction.

 Here are a few other talking points to explain how we help

-- “Prudent Lenders helps lenders process and approve thousands of SBA loans each year.
+- “Prudent Lenders is a lender service provider (LSP), which means they help lenders process and approve thousands of SBA loans each year.
 They make sure that the process goes as smoothly as possible.”

 - “They are an extension of our team, specifically as a liaison between our institution and the SBA.”